Mental Health First Aid

-Contact us about bring Mental Health First Aid or Youth Mental Health First Aid to your organization: email@example.com.
+Contact us about bring Mental Health First Aid, Youth Mental Health First Aid, or a free presentation to your organization: email@example.com.

-Compass Health has contracts with North Sound Behavioral Health and Providence St. Joseph Health that allow for discounted community class pricing.
+Compass Health contracts with North Sound Behavioral Health Organization to allow for discounted community class pricing.

 Mental Health First Aid teaches participants a five-step action plan, ALGEE, to support someone developing signs and symptoms of a mental illness or experiencing an emotional crisis: